-Positive Women’s Network envisions a society where women living with HIV can lead lives of health and dignity, free of stigma, discrimination, and violence.
+We envision a society where women living with HIV and hepatitis C can lead lives of health and dignity, free of stigma, discrimination, and violence.

-- Women face complex biological, economic, political, and social vulnerabilities to HIV infection
+- Women face complex biological, economic, political, and social vulnerabilities to HIV and hepatitis C infection.

-- Women living with HIV experience stigma and discrimination based on gender, race, sexuality, and other forms of identity
+- Women living with HIV or hepatitis C experience stigma and discrimination based on gender, race, sexuality, and other forms of identity.

 - Women who have experienced violence have an increased risk for acquiring HIV, and women living with HIV experience more frequent and severe violence.

 - Women have the strength and resilience to determine their health choices.

 - Women deserve services that are safe, confidential, non-judgmental, culturally sensitive, trans-inclusive, and child-friendly.